ldbc/ldbc_snb_interactive_v1_impls/README.md

     * **Inputs:**
         * The query substitution parameters are taken from the directory set in `ldbc.snb.interactive.parameters_dir` configuration property.
-        * The update streams are the `updateStream_0_0_{forum,person}.csv` files from the location set in the `ldbc.snb.interactive.updates_dir` configuration property.
+        * The update streams are the files from the `inserts` and `deletes` directories in the directory `ldbc.snb.interactive.updates_dir` configuration property.
         * For this mode, the query frequencies are set to a uniform `1` value to ensure the best average test coverage.
+[TODO]
     * **Output:** The results will be stored in the validation parameters file (e.g. `validation_params.json`) file set in the `validate_database` configuration property.
     * **Parallelism:** The execution must be single-threaded to ensure a deterministic order of operations.